Leonidos67/tb/README.md

 **🚀 Deepen Your Understanding!**
 We’ve developed an all-encompassing guide for this project that explains:

-- The architecture and design principles behind TeamSync
+- The architecture and design principles behind TeachBoom
 - Step-by-step breakdowns of each feature
 - Advanced techniques for implementing seeding, Mongoose transactions, and performance optimizations
 - Insights into multi-tenancy and role-based permission models
 - Best practices for building scalable SaaS applications

-This guide ensures you gain a thorough understanding of every concept and feature in TeamSync, empowering you to build similar systems or expand upon this project.
+This guide ensures you gain a thorough understanding of every concept and feature in TeachBoom, empowering you to build similar systems or expand upon this project.

 **💡 Ready to learn more?** Check out the full guide now—**[link in the description!](#)**